 Tiffin School is a hugely competitive grammar school, with over ten applicants for every Year 7 place, so students need to be properly prepared before the exam.
 To give students the best possible chance of gaining a place in Year 7 at Tiffin School, we would recommend using the following practice papers:

-This pack will also prove useful for targeted practice of Prefixes and Suffixes.
-These question types have come up in previous years in the Tiffin first round exam:
+These packs will prove useful for targeted practice of specific question types that have come up in previous years in the Tiffin first round exam:

 If you would like further practice, we have plenty of subject and skill-specific resources that will help:

 In previous years, there has been a strong emphasis on synonyms and antonyms in the first round English test so this pack should prove especially useful:

 11+ Long Numerical Reasoning (This pack requires answers to be written in a similar format to that required in the Tiffin first round Maths exam)

 The maths and english sections in the two packs below cover many styles that are very similar to the question types used in the first round Tiffin tests.
 The answer sheets included also replicate how some of the Maths questions need to be answered.
 However, please ignore the Non-Verbal Reasoning sections as they are not relevant for Tiffin: